Fight Club (novel): Robert "Big Bob" Paulson

 The Narrator meets Bob at a support group for testicular cancer.
 A former bodybuilder, Bob lost his testicles to cancer caused by the steroids he used to bulk up his muscles.
-He had to undergo testosterone injections, resulting in increased estrogen.
-The increased estrogen levels caused him to grow large breasts and to develop a softer voice.
-Because of his "bitch tits", Bob is the only known member who is allowed to wear a shirt.
+His treatment with testosterone injections and resultant increased estrogen levels have caused him to grow breasts and develop a softer voice.
+Because of his "bitch tits", Bob is the only member who is allowed to wear a shirt during fights.
 The Narrator befriends Bob and, after leaving the groups, meets him again in fight club.
 Bob's death later in the story, while carrying out an assignment for Project Mayhem, causes the Narrator to turn against Tyler because the members of Project Mayhem treat it as a trivial matter instead of a tragedy.

-Bob was the only member of Project Mayhem that didn't fully complete the 3-day initiation phase.
+Bob was the only member of Project Mayhem that didn't fully complete the three-day initiation phase.
 The Narrator goes and convinces him to stay.
 He's also the only one to get killed.
 He didn't follow Tyler's direct orders.

 Angel Face

 A man who joins Fight Club.
 He is very loyal to Project Mayhem, laughing at the vandalism he and a group of "space monkeys" have caused as their crimes appear on the evening news.
 Angel Face is considered very beautiful, hence his name.
 The blond-haired beauty suffers a savage beating at the Narrator's hands during a Fight Club session; the Narrator states that he "wanted to destroy something beautiful."
 The next time Angel Face is heard of in the novel, he is described as not being quite as beautiful anymore.
-Whereas in the book it is that excessive beating which triggers the foundation of Project Mayhem (Fight Club no longer being a sufficient outlet), in the movie the beating seems to be caused primarily by the Narrator's jealousy.
+Whereas in the book it is that excessive beating which triggers the foundation of Project Mayhem, (Fight Club no longer being a sufficient outlet), in the movie the beating seems to be caused primarily by the Narrator's jealousy.

 Motifs

+Destruction of art

 At two points in the novel, the Narrator claims he wants to "wipe [his] ass with the Mona Lisa"; a mechanic who joins fight club repeats this to him in one scene.
 This motif shows his desire for chaos, later expressed by the Narrator as an urge to "destroy something beautiful".
 Additionally, he mentions at one point that "Nothing is static.
 Even the Mona Lisa is falling apart."
 This is most explicitly stated in the scene the mechanic appears in:

 Kennett further argues that Tyler wants to use this chaos to change history so that "God's middle children" will have some historical significance, whether or not this significance results in "damnation or redemption".
 These endeavours will figuratively return to them their absent fathers, as judgment by future generations will replace judgment by their fathers.

+Reader's Digest

 After seeing Reader's Digest articles written from the perspective of the organs of a man named Joe, the Narrator begins using similar quotations to describe his feelings.
 He often replaces organs with feelings and things involved in his life (such as "I am Joe's smirking revenge").